 Liquidambar Street Tree Removal Program

-In January 2013, the Sunnyvale City Council approved a multi-year contract with West Coast Arborists to restore the City’s block pruning program on an average 7-year cycle, as well as, provide other tree services.
-Annually, $50,000 of the multi-year contract services will be dedicated to the removal of Liquidambar street trees.The property owner must apply for a Liquidambar Street Tree Removal Permit and pay a non-refundable permit fee.
+In January 2013, the Sunnyvale City Council approved the restoration of the City’s block pruning program on an average 7-year cycle, as well as, provide other tree services.
+Annually, $50,000 of the multi-year contract services will be dedicated to the removal of Liquidambar street trees.The property owner must apply for a Liquidambar Street Tree Removal Program Application and pay a non-refundable permit fee.
 The permit cost is $30.
 Applications are received on a first come, first serve basis.
 All removal requests are subject to the City Council approved guidelines below.

 - One Liquidambar street tree may be removed per each ten (10) existing Liquidambar street trees per street block section (from cross street to cross street) per year excluding Liquidambar trees that have to be removed by the City due to disease, damage, decay or other hazard factors as determined by the Parks/Trees representative.